 B. Cytoplasmic Events –

-- In the intervening cytoplasm, microtubules begin to orient themselves between the daughter centrioles, and a spindle is formed.
-Such a spindle is called an amphiaster.
+- In the intervening cytoplasm, microtubules orient themselves between the daughter centrioles, forming an amphiaster spindle.

-- By the end of prophase nuclear membrane and nucleolus also disappear.
+- By the end of prophase, the nuclear membrane and nucleolus also disappear.

 2. Metaphase –